-Jumpstart does not invest from a common fund.
-Nor do Jumpstart angels pay a transaction fee for each investment.
+JumpStart NJ does not invest from a common fund.
+Nor do JumpStart NJ angels pay a transaction fee for each investment.
 Instead, each angel decides how much to invest in a particular deal.
 All invested capital goes directly into the business with no management fees deducted.

-Many Jumpstart angels play a vital role in guiding companies through the difficult period of product development and initial revenue generation.
-A strong, ongoing connection between the company and Jumpstart angels provides the company significant advantages as the company navigates through difficult early-stage challenges.
+Many JumpStart NJ angels play a vital role in guiding companies through the challenges faced by early-stage ventures.
+A strong, ongoing connection between the company and JumpStart NJ angels provides the company significant advantages as the company navigates through difficult early-stage challenges.